Graduate Admission Information

 F. Provide an official International Test of English Proficiency (iTEP) with a minimum score of 3.9,

-G. Provide an official Duoling English Test (DET) with a minimum score of 105,
+G. Provide an official Duolingo English Test (DET) with a minimum total score of 110 and no sub-section lower than 90

-H. DBU will accept the passing scores from other USA Institutional Accrediting Agency university ESL Programs if the student passed the highest proficiency level.
+H. DBU will accept the passing scores from other USA institution accredited by a DOE-recognized Institutional Accrediting Agency university ESL Programs if the student passed the highest proficiency level.

 I. DBU will accept passing scores from U.S. based ESL programs that are accredited by either: Commission on English Language Accreditation (CEA), or Accrediting Council for Continuing Education and Training (ACCET).
 Applicants must have passed at the highest proficiency level.